 Testing gaming mice

-I’ve used enough gaming mice to have a good feel for build quality, button placement, and shape.
-My opinions on those aspects of mouse design are naturally subjective, but they’re also well-informed.
+We used enough gaming mice to have a good feel for build quality, button placement, and shape.
+Our opinions on those aspects of mouse design are naturally subjective, but they’re also well-informed.
 The tricky part of testing gaming mice is analyzing the other part of the equation: tracking performance, jitter, angle snapping, acceleration, and perfect control speed, and determining how each of those issues affect the experience of using a mouse.

 What do all those terms mean?
 If you’re deeply interested in the intricacies of gaming mice, you can read this amazingly thorough guide on Overclock.net.
 But here are some basic definitions that will help you understand why each of these terms are important issues.